 - Creating a better night’s sleep

 So pick up some pencil crayons, grab a colouring book and get ready to relax.
 Embrace that sweet moment of creative freedom.
 Feel free to make the grass purple, the sky green or even colour outside the lines.
 Be a creative rebel and have fun!

-I know doodling has a bad rap as a waste of time, and is often seen as a give-away that someone has totally tuned out, but hear me out.
+I know doodling has a bad rap as a waste of time, and is often seen as a give-away that someone has totally tuned out, but those ideas are so wrong!
 Because doodling is truly pretty awesome and the stigma surrounding it needs to go.
 Why?